sparkbox/standard/code-style/scss/README.md

 - `.cmp-` (components)
 - `.util-` (utilities)

 It's important to note that these prefixes are only used in _class_ naming.
-Sometimes we want to prefix a _file_ name with the ITCSS section to communicate what the file includes, and in that case we would use the entire name of the section.
+Sometimes we want to prefix a _file_ name with the ITCSS section to communicate what the file includes, and in that case, we would use the entire name of the section.

 ---